Carsharing

 Travel Impacts

+Various studies have found that, although Carsharing can increase travel for some users, by reducing the need for households to own vehicle, it tends to reduce overall vehicle travel (Lovejoy, Handy and Boarnet 2014).
 Because Carsharing variable costs are 2-10 times higher than for a personal automobile, users tend to minimize their driving.
-Overall travel reductions depend on what portion of Carshare participants would otherwise own a personal automobile (they typically reduce their vehicle use by 50-80%) and which portion would otherwise not own an automobile (they typically increase their vehicle use by a small amount).
-Most studies suggest that Carsharing typical results in a net reduction in per capita driving among participants that averages 40-60%, but this varies depending on the demographics of participants and the quality of travel choices in their community (Steininger, Vogl and Zettl, 1996).
+Overall travel reductions depend on what portion of Carshare participants would otherwise own a personal automobile (they typically reduce their vehicle use by 40-80%) and which portion would otherwise not own an automobile (they typically increase their vehicle use by a small amount).
+Most studies suggest that Carsharing typical results in a net reduction in per capita driving among participants that averages 40-60%, but this varies depending on the demographics of participants and the quality of travel options in a community.
+Clewlow (2015) found that in dense urban neighborhoods, households with carsharing membership own 40% fewer vehicles and drive 33% fewer annual miles than a control group.

 In a study of the San Francisco City CarShare program, Cervero and Tsai (2003) find that when people join, nearly 30% reduce their household vehicle ownership and two-thirds stated they avoided purchasing another car, indicating that each Carshare vehicle substitutes for seven private cars, and that the average member drives 47% fewer annual miles after joining.
 However, since Carsharing tends to attract motorists who already drive relatively low mileage, total travel reductions may be relatively small.